Customer dashboards overview

 - Click Analytics in your merchant portal.

-- Select Customers and choose which report you want to review.
+- Choose which report you want to view from the Customers drop-down menu.

 Customer Overview dashboard

-Active subscribers are defined as customers with at least one active subscription.
+Active subscribers are customers with at least one active subscription.

 Filters

-- Use the Date Range option to set the time frame for your data.
+Date Range: Sets the time frame for your data.

 Available metrics